 There are five settings to choose from.
 Being brave – and accounting for the fact my hairs are dark – I started on level 4 for my face and 5 for my arms.

 I expected IPL to be painful but honestly, I felt nothing on my arms.
 It really shocked me how easy it was to use.
 I had a few pinching/needle sensations on one or two spots on my chin.
 It seems that the thicker the hair, the more painful the zap!
 The pain was over in a flash (…sorry) and didn’t linger.

 The needle prick sensation was followed by warmth and left me with a small amount of redness.
-This is all normal and calmed down within a matter of hours hours.
+This is all normal and calmed down within a few hours.

 So, is IPL painful?
 Compared to waxing or epilating, heck no!
-It feels weird when you don’t know what to expect.
+It just feels a little strange when you don’t know what to expect.

 Does the Philips Lumea Precision SC2006/11 work?

 Just four days later I could see some changes in regrowth.
 Most surprising to me was that a my chin hairs had been bleached pure white!
 They felt the same to touch, but the colour had changed from black to white: Weird!
 This in itself was a good result.

 The difficult thing about IPL is that you mustn’t wax or pluck hairs between treatments.
 Shaving the hairs is the only option.
 Shaving your face is not ideal for any woman, but we have to keep in mind that this is only temporary as the hairs should begin shedding within the first few treatments.

 Within 2 sessions across a month I could see a massive difference.
 My arm hairs started growing back slower after just one use.
 Normally I’d shave every 3 days, now I can go for over a week.

 I can’t wait to start zapping my legs in time for summer!